 So we break up the tent and start packing the car.
 Of course I’m never happy with the million photos I’ve already snapped, so I mention to Mr M that I’m going to visit the meadow behind us after I brush my teeth.

 I return to find him running from the meadow for a different camera lens, whispering loudly “There’s a bear!”.
 And that’s how we finally saw Smokey behind our campsite.
 He was happily searching for food, pawing in the grass and having a great old time in that wildflower meadow.

 He was a happy camper and so was I, having finally seen and not been mauled by a bear.
 Take that Bill Bryson!
 Even after reading all the horror stories in A Walk in the Woods, I still wanted to see a bear and made it through unscathed.

-Pitt Stops to Glacier Point
+Pitt stops on the way to to Glacier Point

-Even though we were all packed up and ready for our 12:00 PM camp checkout, this is a two days in Yosemite trip and we were going to cram in as much adventure as possible.
+Even though we were all packed up and ready for our 12:00 PM camp checkout, this is a two days in Yosemite itinerary and we were going to cram in as much adventure as possible.